ruslin-note/ruslin-android/README.md

 Supported features:

-- ✅ Create, modify and delete notes
-- ✅ Create, modify and delete folders
-- ✅ A simple Markdown editor
+- ✅ Support Markdown edit and preview
 - ✅ Full-text search using jieba-rs (Chinese and English supported)
 - ✅ Sync notes using a self-hosted Joplin server
 - ✅ Manual and automatic synchronization